karmaniverous/stan/.stan/system/stan.project.md

 If this file experiences significant structural changes, update `/stan.project.template.md` to match so `stan init` scaffolds remain current.

+## Documentation conventions (requirements vs plan)

+- This file (stan.project.md) is the canonical home for durable, repo‑specific requirements, policies, and standards that should persist over time.
+- The development plan (stan.todo.md) is a short‑lived, actionable plan that describes how we intend to move from the current state to the desired state.
+  It should remain concise and focused on what’s next.
+- When we discover cross‑cutting rules, rename conventions, guardrails, or recurring decisions that apply going forward, promote them here (project prompt).
+Keep stan.todo.md focused on the remaining steps to implement or adopt those rules.
+- Dev plan hygiene:
+  - Keep only a short “Completed (recent)” list (e.g., last 3–5 items or last 2 weeks) and prune older entries during routine updates.
+  - Rely on Git history and release notes for long‑term record of completed work.
+  - When a completed item establishes a durable policy, capture that policy here (project prompt) and remove it from “Completed” in the dev plan.

 ## Build

 - Rollup builds: